 Peace talks between the Government of Uganda and the LRA have occurred intermittently since the early 1990s.
-Recently a breakthrough appeared possible.
-In light of increased Ugandan/Sudanese cooperation, local and international advocacy and reconciliation efforts, and recent peace overtures from the LRA and the Government of Uganda, the potential for lasting peace and security has never been greater.
-Now is the time for the international community to step forward to help secure peace and initiate reconstruction.
-Negotiations sponsored by the Government of South Sudan offer some hope of bringing this conflict to an end, but there are divisions among community leaders and victims over the competing claims of reconciliation and justice in reaching that goal.
+In light of increased Ugandan/Sudanese cooperation, local and international advocacy and reconciliation efforts, and recent peace overtures from the LRA and the Government of Uganda, the potential for lasting peace and security has improved.
+The international community needs to step forward to help secure peace and initiate reconstruction.
+Negotiations sponsored by the Government of South Sudan in Juba offer some hope of bringing this conflict to an end, but there are divisions among community leaders and victims over the competing claims of reconciliation and justice in reaching that goal.
+The talks are organized around five agenda items: 1) a cessation of hostilities and LRA assembly at two points in south Sudan, 2) economic and political development of Northern Uganda and political participation, 3) accountability and justice, 4) a cease-fire, and 5) disarmament, demobilization, rehabilitation and reintegration.
+Thus far negotiating parties have only agreed on the first agenda item and the talks have currently stalled with the LRA's demand for a new venue.
+A key question is whether perpetrators of violence will be prosecuted or given amnesty as part of a peace agreement.